-Learn about the lenten rose also Helleborus or Hellebore.
-This perennial is easy to grow, truly deer resistant and the first to bloom in late winter.
+Learn about the Hellebore Lenten Rose perennial flowers.
+They are easy to grow, deer resistant, and one of the first to bloom in late winter, early spring.

-I've often thought it is so interesting how plants obtain their common names.
-Many times they come from the time of year in which they bloom, such as the lenten rose.
+It's so interesting how plants acquire their common names.
+Many times, they come from the time of year in which they bloom.
+Such is the case with today's feature, the Lenten rose.

 Cousin to the Christmas rose, Helleborus niger, the Lenten rose or Helleborus orientalis, is one of the first beauties to grace my garden in the spring.